TerminadaPool/howto/recovery/air-gapped-raspberry-pi.md

 # Air-gapped raspberry pi

 Requirements:
-- SD card with at least 16G capacity
+- SD card with at least 8G capacity (Nb: 94% usage of 8G capacity SD card.)
 - Raspberry pi: Suggest model 4B or 5.
 (These instructions were confirmed to work on a Raspberry pi model 4B device.)